-In July of last year, we launched New Relic One, a unified platform for observing your entire technology stack—applications, infrastructure, web, mobile, network, and more.
+In July of last year, we launched the New Relic unified platform for observing your entire technology stack—applications, infrastructure, web, mobile, network, and more.
 Instead of pricing each capability as a separate SKU like every other option on the market, we took a different approach.
-New Relic One is available with the industry's first consumption pricing model.
+New Relic is available with the industry's first usage-based pricing model.

 It was a bold and risky move.
 But it made sense because we repeatedly heard from you, our customers, that the new model better aligns with your success.
 Simply put, you only pay for what you use.
 No more shelfware as with other subscriptions.
 No more overage penalties.

-Our consumption pricing similarly resonated for the ZenHub engineering team.
-“New Relic’s consumption pricing has been massively beneficial to ZenHub because it has saved us a lot of cost while giving our engineers access to all of our telemetry data,” said Ev Haus, Head of Technology at ZenHub.
+Our usage-based pricing similarly resonated with the ZenHub engineering team.
+“New Relic usage-based pricing has been massively beneficial to ZenHub because it has saved us a lot of cost while giving our engineers access to all of our telemetry data,” said Ev Haus, Head of Technology at ZenHub.
 “The value we get for the price with New Relic is unquestionable.”

 Fixing broken legacy pricing models

-The move to consumption pricing started with the insight that the pricing model for observability tooling was broken across the industry.
+The move to usage-based pricing started with the insight that the pricing model for observability tooling was broken across the industry.

 Engineering teams were forced to pull back on their instrumentation coverage and the amount of telemetry being collected because of expensive licenses and misaligned pricing meters.